Before starting the manufacturing stage, here are some basic technical points.

 > 20.5 cm |

-*Please note that the lengths indicated correspond to the lengths of the strands after sewing and without the length of the watch buckle.
-Table given for information purposes only.
+*Please note that the lengths indicated correspond to the lengths of the strands after sewing and do not include the length of the watch loop.
+The table is provided for guidance only.

-Standard bracelets are approximately a "size L" length of about 20 cm.
-Typically, a man's wrist measures 15 to 19 cm while a woman's wrist measures 14 to 18 cm .
+Standard bracelets are approximately 20 cm long (size L).
+Generally, a man's wrist measures 15 to 19 cm while a woman's wrist measures 14 to 18 cm .

-The length of the bracelet is the addition of the short strand (also called the loop strand) and the long strand (also called the hole strand).
+The length of the bracelet is the sum of the short strand (also called loop strand) and the long strand (also called hole strand).

-To put on the watch easily, the short strand is at the top of the case and the long strand is at the bottom of the case.
+To make it easy to put on the watch, the short end is at the top of the case and the long end is at the bottom of the case.

 How many holes are there on the long strand?